stappersg/vBook/src/reference/vSL/objects.md

 # Objects

-Objects are declared through the "obj" keyword.
+Objects are declared through the "object" keyword.
 Two syntax are available.
 The inline syntax:

 ```c